 5) Specify exactly which analyses you will conduct to examine the main question/hypothesis.

 We will conduct factorial ANOVA tests with the scores on the responsibility and liability scales as the outcome variables and the label and level of transparency as the predictors.
-We will conduct t-tests with the autopilot or copilot label as the predictor and the responsibility and liability measures as the outcome variables to measure for one main effect.
-We will also conduct a t-test with the transparency or no transparency condition as the predictor and the responsibility and liability measures as the outcome variables to measure for another main effect.
+For both tests, we predict main effects of label and level of transparency.
 There will also be an interaction effect test to investigate the effect of the interaction between the label and the transparency condition on the outcome variables, but we are agnostic to these results.

+Regardless of the ANOVA result, we will conduct t-tests comparing the DV (liability or responsibility ratings) between the autopilot and copilot conditions.
+We will run this t-test for both the transparency present and absent conditions, i.e., four t-tests in total.

-A parallel mediation analysis will be run with perceived automation capability as the mediator, the label and transparency condition as the predictor variable and the responsibility and liability measures as the outcome variables.
+We will run a parallel mediation analysis with perceived automation capability as the mediator, the label as the predictor variable and the responsibility and liability measures as the outcome variables.

+We will also run moderated mediation models, in which the b path of the above mediation model is moderated by individual differences in perceptions of misleading/deceptive marketing practices.

 6) Describe exactly how outliers will be defined and handled, and your precise rule(s) for excluding observations.

-We will exclude participants that answer at least 1 of our 2 attention check questions incorrectly and at least 1 of our 2 comprehension check questions incorrectly.
+We will exclude participants who fail any 1 of our 2 attention check questions incorrectly and who fail any 1 of our 2 comprehension check questions incorrectly.

 7) How many observations will be collected or what will determine sample size?
 No need to justify decision, but be precise about exactly how the number will be determined.